scrummish/Competitive-Advantage-Back-End-/README.md

 * As a person trying to figure out the best strategy to use vs my opponent, I want to see my opponents strengths and weaknesses with a suggested strategy.

+* As a person trying to study my opponents losses, I want to be able to watch footage of the loss if it exists.

+* As a person trying to study my opponents wins, I want to be able to watch footage of the win if it exists.

 <!-- ## Wireframes